PythonOptimizers/HSL.py/README.md

 All required packages are available free of charge to academics.
 Just follow hyperlinks in upper section and fill the licence agreement on their website and you are done!

+Some routines such as MA57 optionnaly uses the [METIS](http://glaros.dtc.umn.edu/gkhome/views/metis) library.
+If you are under OS X, a [Homebrew](http://brew.sh) formula is available.
+Follow the instructions to install Homebrew.
+Then, METIS and its dependencies can be installed automatically in `/usr/local` by typing

+            brew tap homebrew/science

+            brew install metis4

+Only METIS version 4 is supported by MA57.

 HSL.py also depends on

 - NumPy;